-First up is the tri tip.
+First up is the beef tri tip.
 I’m not sure what was going on with this one.
 It was almost like my grocery store is cutting them in half.
 Normally there are two muscles that meat in the middle of the tri tip and thus the muscle fibers run in two different directions making them a tiny bit tricky to slice across the grain.
 I’m also not sure this was much more than a pound.
 Did I mention it was pre-marinated?
-I prefer it not pre-marinated so don’t sweat that.
+I prefer it not pre-marinated so don’t sweat that if yours is.
 Remove it from the package and trim off any heavy fat pockets:

 The orange coloring is the marinade it came packaged with that I washed off.
 Before we go any further, let’s explain a few things.

-What is a Tri Tip?
+What is Tri Tip?

 Tri Tip is a beef roast from the bottom of the sirloin primal cut.
 After the sirloin was carved into the various cuts, there was this weird triangular shaped piece at the bottom that was usually ground into burger which is a whisker better than being discarded.
 The tri tip typically runs between 1.5 and 2.5 pounds.
 Cowboys in the Santa Maria region of California rescued them from the grinder and started cooking them over open fire and found that sirloin slow cooked in a roast like this yielded much better beef than they got from the typical sirloin steak and now we see them all over the country.
 They are a phenomenal way to feed 4-6 people.
 Just be careful of the grain of the meat.
 Being two muscles meeting in the middle, the grain of the meat runs two ways and requires it to be sliced two different ways.

 Season the sirloin roast with the beef seasoning.
 We used some Prime IV Black Garlic which I highly recommend: